syntax53/MMUD-Explorer/README.md

 MMUD Explorer is a database viewer for the game MajorMUD(r) created by syntax53.
 It has a unique comparing feature which allows you to easily compare weapons, armour, and spells.
 It also has a graphical room explorer in which you can 'walk' around the realm.
 Other features include an inventory calculator, exp calculator, explorers for monsters/shops/weapons/armour/spells/items/races/classes, saving/loading characters, and copying data to and from the clipboard.
 More info may be found here: http://www.mudinfo.net/viewforum.php?f=34

-v1.8 (04/??/2016) - By Syntax
+v1.8 (05/??/2016) - By Syntax
 ------------------------------------------
 General:
 -NEW: added recent database list for fast switching
 -UP: added the option to only copy the name of something when right-clicking and copying
--UP: load character form will now be displayed when loading from recent list as well
--UP: made using the second wrist slot default (for new installs)
 -UP: increased the minimum width and heigh of the main window
 -UP: re-organized global filter to allow you to filter by level and alignment without having a class selected
 -UP: shops will now show the appropriate coin type value next to the copper value when buying, selling, training
 -UP: checking "simple" on the textblock results window will no longer hide "minlevel #"

+Character:
+-UP: load character form will now be displayed when loading from recent list as well
+-UP: made using the second wrist slot default (for new installs)
--UP: character MR value on character tab with corresponding resistance values
+-UP: added MR value corresponding resistance values
+-UP: added AC value to show miss rate vs accuracy values
+-FIX: pasting of equipped eye, face, and back items
 -FIX: second alignment checkbox not saving on character tab

 Spells: